dfranx/shadered-docs/source/shaderpass.rst

 You can change variable value only for a specific pipeline item.
 For example, this is useful when you have two cubes rendered with the same shader pass but want them to have different colors or materials.
-Right click on a cube #2 |rarr| `Change variables` |rarr| pick the variable that you want to change and enter it's new value.
+Right click on a cube #2 |rarr| `Change variables` |rarr| pick the variable that you want to change and enter its new value.
 The variable will now take that value only when rendering cube #2.

 System variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~